-Jennifer is now based in Paris where she leads gourmet food and wine tours, as well as online seminars, and guides fellow fromage lovers at small group tastings both privately and with Paris by Mouth.
+Jennifer is now based in Paris where she leads her own gourmet food and wine tours, as well as some with Paris by Mouth.
 Jennifer shares her love for regional French cheeses on her blog, Chez Loulou, and for a handful of publications, while she’s currently studying to earn a French Wine Scholar certificate.
 Jennifer previously shared her Top 10 French Cheeses here on the blog and I’m happy that she’s offered to share her Top 10 Favorite Cheese Shops in Paris here, too!

 The Top 10 Cheese Shops in Paris

 There is no shortage of cheese shops in Paris, offering a diverse assortment of the wonderful cheese produced across France, which I’ve been tasting my way through.
 Below are my Top 10 Favorite Cheese Shops in Paris that go above and beyond by offering some of the most unusual and special French cheeses, who promote small producers and take pride in educating their clientele about the importance of raw milk French cheeses and cheesemaking traditions.
 Bon appétit!